TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/WorkshopBuildGuide.md

     * Bare: [Front](/images/Computer_Front.JPG) [Back](/images/Computer_Back.JPG)
     * Populated: [Front](/images/computer_pop_front.jpg ) [Back](/images/computer_pop_back.jpg ) [Side](/images/computer_pop_side.jpg )
 * Computer is built in exactly the same way, with a few different details
-* **LED SPACERS** From 2025 on, kits include three tiny plastic LED spacers to protect the legs of the computer LEDs from stray patch cables.
-Add them to the three LEDs on the left hand side of Computer, close to the edge of the PCB.
-Orientation of the plastic covers doesn't matter, but be careful to put the long legs through the holes marked with +.
+* **LED SPACERS** From 2025, kits include three tiny plastic spacers to protect the legs of Computer LEDs.
+Add them to the LEDs on the left hand side of Computer, close to the edge of the PCB.
+Orientation of the plastic spacers doesn't matter, but be careful to still put the long legs through the holes marked with +.
 * There are two tactile pushbutton switches.
 They look the same, but one is 12mm long, the other 13mm.
 The shorter switch goes at the top, behind the main knob.
 * The switch is an ON-OFF-MOM.
 Check that the alignment of the switch - the momentary side - is downward, as marked on the board.
 * Use a bit of tape or blu-tack to line LEDs up to the panel before soldering